GateNLP/gate-teamware/README.md

-# Gate Annotation Service
+# GATE Teamware

 A web application for collaborative document annotation.

-Full documentation can be found at: [https://gatenlp.github.io/gate-annotation-service/userguide/projectconfig.html](https://gatenlp.github.io/gate-annotation-service/userguide/projectconfig.html)
+Full documentation can be found at: [https://gatenlp.github.io/gate-teamware/](https://gatenlp.github.io/gate-teamware/)